 Clear canisters allow a bear to see the food inside.
 Since bears generally find food by smell and not sight and it's up for debate on how much this plays into a canister's effectiveness.

 SOME CANISTERS ARE BUILT TO HAVE MORE THAN ONE FUNCTION

 A bear canister can be used for more than just protecting your food.
 It also doubles as a seat for when you are cooking and eating at camp.
 Some canisters, like the Lil Sami from Lighter1, incorporate a cooking pan into the canister lid.
 Take out the food and you can use the canister for even more odd jobs.
 You can use a canister for water storage, which is helpful when you need to carry a lot of water at once.
 In a pinch, a canister also can serve as a washing machine to clean your clothes ‘hobo style’.

 Most bear canisters are basic, but some go beyond the basic cylinder design, making them easier to carry or attach to a tree.
 Look for a dimpled exterior if you plan to attach it to the outside of your packs.
 This textured surface will ensure the canister stays nice and snug on your back.
 Other canisters include a hook so you can easily hoist it into a tree.
 Even though a canister already is a deterrent, using a bear hang doubly protects your food.
-Lastly, some bear kegs come in flashy colors that make it easier to find it if a bear happens to drag it into the woods.
+Lastly, some bear canisters come in flashy colors making it easier to find if a bear drags it into the woods.

 When to Use a Bear Canister

 A bear canister is needed in areas of high bear activity.
 Below we’ll cover how to decide when to bring a bear canister on your trip.

 Where am I required to use a bear canister?